mnadel/mnadel.github.io/_posts/2020-07-18-ruthless-prioritization.md

 Our instincts told us that the most valuable thing we could do for the team was to create the space they needed to achieve deep focus and to be able to deliver incrementally.
 Alisa and I presented some ideas to seed a discussion.

 > * A TICKET ISN’T A SPEC.
 A DESIGN ISN’T A REQUIREMENT.
 Every time a ticket is picked up, talk it through with Product.
 Let’s figure out the minimum amount of work to deliver value.
-> * If a ticket looks like it’s going to take more than 0.5 days...talk to Product!
-See above...maybe we can simplify even more!
+> * If a ticket looks like it’s going to take more than 0.5 days…talk to Product!
+See above…maybe we can simplify even more!
 > * Full team Zoom calls from 1pm-5pm everyday.
 There could be breakout rooms for anyone who is pairing.
 This would allow for continued conversations between team members and product.
 > * Leave distracting Slack channels.
 PLEASE ignore (better: leave!) channels where we get pulled into bugs/issues/functionality questions.
 Mike will monitor Slack and you’ll be @’d and rejoined if something’s more urgent/important than our one true priority.
 > * Push all extraneous work to Mike.
 If someone asks for help on something, tell them you are heads-down on something and refer them to Mike.